parksauce/docs/docker/general/setting-arrs-behind-vpn.md

 Thats all the configuration we need to do in deluge so lets move on to the next step

 ## Prowlarr
 To access prowlarr you use the same IP address as before but with port 9696.
-Your url will look like this `http://<ServerIP>:9696`.
+Your URL will look like this `http://<ServerIP>:9696`.

-Make sure you're on the Indexers Tab on the left side of the screen.
+Make sure you're on the `Indexers` tab on the left side of the screen.
 Now go through and add your favorite trackers, I've had luck with 1337x, Rarbg, and YTS to name a few.

 Keep this window handy as you'll need it for the next steps.